An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty: Numerical approximation techniques

-After applying the KL expansion to the random fields and employing the Monte Carlo approximation, the discrete weak formulation of the system \eqref{eqn:elastic_PDE_ersatz} for a fixed sample is as follows: Find $u_h \in V_h$ such that
+After applying the KL expansion to the random fields and approximating the expectation by the Monte Carlo method, the discrete weak formulation of the system \eqref{eqn:elastic_PDE_ersatz} for a fixed realization $\xi_i\in\Xi$ is as follows: find $u_h(\cdot,\xi_i)\in V_h$ such that

 where